 Effective January 1, 2017, the FCC instituted a revised, voluntary USF mechanism for eligible rate-ofreturn Incumbent Local Exchange Carriers ("ILECs"), called A-CAM, an acronym for "Alternative -Connect America Cost Model."
-A-CAM replaced the prior Interstate Common Line Support ("ICLS") and High Cost Loop Support ("HCLS") cost-based USF programs, which were based on specific company actual expenditures for operations and capital or on average schedule algorithms derived based on industry averages.
+A-CAM replaced the prior Interstate Common Line Support ("ICLS"), which the FCC renamed the Connect American Fund - Broadband Loop Support ("CAF-BLS") fund, and High Cost Loop Support ("HCLS") cost-based USF programs, which were based on specific company actual expenditures for operations and capital or on average schedule algorithms derived based on industry averages.
 The A-CAM program was designed by the FCC to expedite the deployment of broadband capabilities throughout the nation's rural areas that are served by rate-of-return carriers.
-Eleven of LICT's fourteen operating RLEC study areas elected to adopt A-CAM, which provides a fixed amount of annual funding for a period of ten years, effective January 1, 2017.
-As part of adopting the A-CAM model, our RLECs must meet certain broadband build-out requirements over the ten-year period ending 2026.
-The LICT RLECs participating in A-CAM are located in six states and will receive a combined fixed annual payment of \$23.3 million over the next ten years.
+Eleven of LICT's thirteen operating RLEC study areas elected to adopt A-CAM, which originally provided a fixed amount of annual funding for a period of ten years, effective January 1, 2017.
+As part of adopting the A-CAM model, our RLECs must meet certain broadband build-out requirements over the ten-year period originally ending in 2026.
+The LICT RLECs participating in A-CAM, located in six states, would receive a combined fixed annual payment of \$23.3 million over the next ten years (prior to the FCC subsequent incremental A-CAM funding described below).
 In addition, the RLECs in two of these states have received supplemental transitional payments of \$0.5 million in 2017 and will be reduced by \$0.1 million per year through the end of 2021.
-In 2016, LICT's A-CAM electors received \$7.9 million of ICLS revenues and \$5.6 million of HCLS revenues in 2016 for a combined \$13.6 million, which were replaced by A-CAM revenues.
+LICT's A-CAM electors received \$7.9 million of ICLS revenues and \$5.6 million of HCLS revenues in 2016 for a combined \$13.6 million, which were replaced by A-CAM revenues.

-In May 2018, the FCC expanded the A-CAM program for companies whose support was initially capped and offered the LICT companies an additional \$2.9 million in annual A-CAM funding, which was retroactive to January 1, 2017, in return for increasing the required build-out obligations.
+In May 2018, the FCC expanded the A-CAM program for companies whose support was initially capped and offered the LICT companies an additional \$2.9 million in annual A-CAM funding, which was retroactive to January 1, 2017, in return for increasing the required build-out obligations through 2026.
 The LICT companies accepted the additional A-CAM funding, and the cumulative funding was received in 2018.
 Accordingly, in 2018, LICT recorded additional A-CAM revenues of \$5.8 million, of which \$2.9 million relates to the year ended December 31, 2017.

-On February 25, 2019, the FCC again expanded the A-CAM program for those companies who support was initially capped and offered LICT companies \$4.6 million in annual A-CAM funding, which is retroactive to January 1, 2019.
+On February 25, 2019, the FCC again expanded the A-CAM program for those companies who support was initially capped and offered LICT companies an incremental \$4.6 million in annual A-CAM funding, which is retroactive to January 1, 2019.
 With this latest increase, these capped companies have now been offered the fully funded support contemplated by the initial A-CAM program.
-In addition, the FCC extended the A-CAM annual support payments, for all A-CAM, capped and uncapped, for two additional years to December 31, 2028.
-Acceptance of these additions requires the companies to provide 25/3 Mbps to a greater number of locations.
+Acceptance of the incremental funding extended the A-CAM annual support payments for two additional years to December

+31, 2028 but requires the A-CAM companies to provide 25/3 Mbps to a greater number of locations.
 In March 2019, all of LICT's current A-CAM companies, in six states, accepted the additional A-CAM funding through 2028 with the associated increase in broadband build-out requirements.
 The additional \$4.6 million of A-CAM funding went to four of LICT's states and the remaining two states did not receive any additional funding but did receive two additional years of A-CAM support through 2028 for the increased build-out requirements.